Dimers and Circle patterns: Biperiodic bipartite graphs and circle patterns

 \begin{lemma} The boundedness of the map $\hat\phi$ is equivalent to the boundedness of the radii in any circle pattern. \end{lemma}

-\begin{proof} Note that $\hat\phi(\G^*)$ is defined up to an additive constant.
-To get $\hat\phi(\G^*)$ from $\phi(\G^*)$ one can chose a root face $\phi(b_0)$ and fold the plane along every edge of the embedding.
-Note that two adjacent vertices of a circle pattern corresponding to $b, w\in\G$ are symmetric with respect to the edge $\phi((wb)^*)$.
+\begin{proof} First, note that $\hat\phi(\G^*)$ is defined up to an additive constant.
+For any face $v$ of $\G^*$ one can describe a face $\hat\phi(v)$ using the following procedure: fix a face $\phi(b_0)$, consider a face-path $g$ from $\phi(v)$ to $\phi(b_0)$ and take a sequence of reflections of $\phi(v)$ across edges of $\phi(\G^*)$ intersecting $g$.
+Note that $\hat\phi(v)$ is independent of the choice of a face-path, since $\phi(\G^*)$ satisfies the angle condition around each vertex.
+In other words to get $\hat\phi(\G^*)$ from $\phi(\G^*)$ one can chose a root face $\phi(b_0)$ and fold the plane along every edge of the embedding, see Figure~\ref{folding_map}.
+Note that all black faces of $\hat\phi(\G^*)$ have their orientation preserved while white ones are reversed.
+Note also that two adjacent vertices of a circle pattern corresponding to $b, w\in\G$ are symmetric with respect to the edge $\phi((wb)^*)$.
 Therefore they coincide after one folds the plane along $\phi((wb)^*)$.
 Hence each circle pattern corresponds to a single point under the mapping $\hat\phi$, and the radii in the circle pattern are distances from this point to vertices of $\hat\phi(\G^*)$.
 To finish the proof note that the boundedness of these distances is equivalent to the boundedness of the map~$\hat\phi$. \end{proof}

 We now explain when $\hat\phi$ is bounded.

 \begin{lemma} If $(\lambda_1,\lambda_2)$ is an interior simple zero, then $\hat\phi$ is bounded. \end{lemma}